 - A range of reverberation times (low to moderate);

-- Real or simulated domestic noise backgrounds, e.g., radio, television, air conditioning.
+- Real or simulated domestic noise backgrounds, e.g., noise from a washing machine or competing speech.

 Transcribed utterances will be provided for supplied audio signals.
 A generative tool will be supplied so that entrants can generate a large database of audio signals that can be used as material for training machine learning models.